Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 How do I get rid of black ants in my house?

-Ants need two things, food and water and they are looking for both when they are in your home.
+Ants need food and water, and they look for both when they are in your home.

 My initial thought was to power blast them to the moon.

-I hate ants and it seems every year we are dealing with black ants inside and outside of our house.
+I hate ants, and it seems we are dead, lingual ants inside and outside our house every year.

-Taking the DIY household ants approach may not be for everyone nor kill the ants.
+Taking the DIY household ants approach may not be for everyone, nor does it kill the ants.

-If you find you’re faced with a sudden ant infestation it’s time to either call pest control or face the ants on your own.
+If you’re faced with a sudden ant infestation, it’s time to call pest control or face the ants on your own.

-That only happened to us one year out of the 12 we’ve been living here so we’ve been fairly lucky.
+That only happened to us one year out of the 12 we’ve been living here, so we’ve been relatively lucky.

 Ants In The House